 Jessica Pederson is an active member of Richmond’s vibrant choral music scene, singing with both the James River Singers and the Richmond Choral society.
 She has also sung for the choirs at St. Benedict Catholic Church, St. Joseph Catholic Church, and the Women’s Chorale at the University of Richmond.

 Jessica attended Northern Arizona University in Flagstaff, AZ, where she met her husband, David.
 She and David have three young boys and are parishioners at St, Joseph Catholic Church.

-Kate Lagarde joined Cardinal Newman Academy after teaching at several other independent schools, including Veritas Preparatory School in Williamsburg, Virginia, and Chelsea Academy in Front Royal, Virginia.
+Kate Lagarde joined Cardinal Newman Academy in 2018 to teach Latin and our ninth grade Invitation to the Pain of Learning course.
+Kate graduated summa cum laude as salutatorian from Christendom College with a major in philosophy and a minor in liturgical music.
+She has taught at several other independent schools, including Veritas Preparatory School in Williamsburg, Virginia, and Chelsea Academy in Front Royal, Virginia.
 At Veritas, Kate taught courses in Latin, Theology, choir, and math, and led an extra-curricular Irish Dance club.